 These activities were revisited throughout the year and adjusted where necessary to respond to changes both within and external to the Trust.
-Examples of such changes were appointment of a new CEO and Executive Team and being invited by the then Regional Schools Commissioner to sponsor another school for conversion into the Trust.
+Examples of such internal changes were resignation of the CEO and ensuring smooth transition, changes within the Executive Team and the conversion of an additional school into the Trust.

-Public Benefit
+Public benefit